operator-playground-io/RabbitMQ/Cover.md

 Using this rabbitmqctl command we can both detect any problem with our rabbit node and stop it immediately, so kubernetes will have a chance to do its restarting magic.

+# Objective of tutorial

+In this tutorial,we are going to cover following topics:

+- How to Install RabbitMq Bitnami Helm Chart and verify its successful installation.

+- Verify status of pods and services.

+- Deploy a test client that will execute scripts against the Kafka cluster.

+- Uninstall Kafka Helm Chart and release resources.